jamesplease/redux-resource/INDEX.md

 * **[Guides](/docs/guides/README.md)**

   The guides explain the concepts in this library.
-There are code samples in the guides to help out with your understanding.
+The guides also contain a number of examples.

 * **[Recipes](/docs/recipes/README.md)**